elephantscale/es-training-new/course-outlines/elastic-engineer.md

 * Analyzing your data
 * Searching with relevancy
 * Exploring your data with aggregations
+  * Types of aggregations
+  * Metric and bucket aggregations
+  * Common aggregations
 * Relations among documents
 * Scaling out
 * Improving performance
+  * Shards and high availability
+  * Shard and high performance
 * Cluster administration

 ### Kibana